 Knee osteoarthritis can be attributed to some of the following factors:

-- Weight – weight can increase pressure placed on the joints, especially the knees.
-Every excess pound that is gained can translate to additional 3 to 4 pounds of extra weight on the knees.
+- Weight – weight can increase the pressure placed on the joints, especially the knees.
+Every excess pound that is gained can translate to an additional 3 to 4 pounds of extra weight on the knees.

 - Heredity – certain genetic mutations can make an individual more susceptible to developing osteoarthritis in the knee.
 In some cases, knee OA is also attributed to inherited abnormalities in the bones surrounding the knee joint.

 - Gender – women aged 45 (or older) are more prone to developing knee OA compared to men.

 - Stress injuries – individuals with jobs that require repetitive activities that can stress the joint (i.e. lifting weights, squatting, or kneeling) are more likely to develop the condition due to constant joint pressure.

 - Athletics – people involved in physically demanding sports like tennis, soccer, and long-distance running have a higher risk of developing knee osteoarthritis.

 - Other illnesses – those suffering from other conditions like rheumatoid arthritis become more prone to also developing knee OA.
 In addition, those with certain metabolic disorders (i.e. excess growth hormone or iron overload) also have a higher risk of developing the condition.

 - Pain (often increases with activity and gets better with rest)